zuozhenggh/learning-library/solutions-library/ebs-migrate/prepare/prepare.md

     ![](./images/18.png " ")

-5. Confirm that the Database is in Archive mode and close the Database connection
+5. Confirm that the Database is in Archive mode and close the Database connection.

     ```
     <copy>